-- The following events are where a Welcome to Country is required to be included (but is not limited to): - Significant events involving state or federal government representatives; - Significant civic functions and launches; - Openings of new buildings and parks/spaces; - Major festivals and events where the City of Vincent has provided significant sponsorship or grant funding; and - Other events, functions, ceremonies and meetings as deemed appropriate.
+The following events are where a Welcome to Country is required to be included (but is not limited to):

+- Significant events involving state or federal government representatives. - Significant civic functions and launches. - Openings of new buildings and parks/spaces. - Major festivals and events where the City of Vincent has provided significant sponsorship or grant funding. - Other events, functions, ceremonies and meetings as deemed appropriate.

-The Noongar Elder or representative should always be seated alongside other dignitaries and speakers at the event and organisers should always ask how they would like to be referred to (e.g. Aunty or Uncle etc.).
+The Noongar Elder or a person designated as a representative by an Elder should always be seated alongside other dignitaries and speakers at the event and organisers should always ask how they would like to be referred to (e.g. Aunty or Uncle etc).